jonathanpeppers/memory-analyzers/README.md

 # memory-analyzers

- C# code analyzers for finding memory leaks
+A set of Roslyn C# code analyzers for finding memory leaks